mbwong/mbwong.github.com/_posts/2013-06-16-entering-adulthood.md

 ## My Goals

-(1) **Build deep relationships with people** - Psychologists say relationships with other humans are the single most important factor for happiness.
+(1) **Build deep relationships with many people** - Psychologists say relationships with other humans are the single most important factor for happiness.
 As I left school, I began to realize that friendships just aren't the renewable resource that it used to be.
 I've never been good at keeping touch, but I try to do better now.
 I have found this to be pretty simple: Just reach out to people whose company I like and grab a lunch or Skype.
 Really listen to them.
 Help them.
 It is incredibly rewarding to keep relationships with friends and family alive, warm, and meaningful.
 Here is more wisdom on [how to love someone][hahn].

 [hahn]: http://ajaytao2010.files.wordpress.com/2012/08/true-love-thich-nhat-hanh.pdf